-Customize time formats, set up pace, remaining time, completed work, time tracking activity checks, add approval managers and activity types
+Customize time formats, global filters, set up pace, remaining time, completed work, time tracking activity checks, add approval managers and activity types

 Intro - Time and Formats

 Under "Settings" -> "General" -> "Time and Formats", you can configure options such as the time format, first day of the week, first week of the year, and personal date and time formats throughout 7pace Timetracker.

 This is what you will see when you expand the "Time and Formats" section:

 Here, you can select the time format in which you want your time entry to display throughout Timetracker at anytime.
 Timetracker internally calculates the time and appropriately represents it in the selected format.

 Note: For the time representation in decimal format, the time interval of 6 minutes is calculated as 1 point.

 - "0.0" (rounded): Displays the time in a default one decimal point format.
 For example, 2 hours and 35 minutes is represented as 2.6.